Saving money. Hearing those words can evoke a range of emotions.

 Financial experts like to use milestone birthdays to help you determine whether your savings are on track.
-The following are some of the popular guidelines for how much money you should have saved at certain ages.
+Here's how much money you should have saved:

 The most cited advice for saving milestones comes from Fidelity Investments.
 They recommend you save an amount equal to a year’s salary by age 30.
 That means if you earn $50,000 by the time you turn 30, you should have $50,000 accumulated in savings.